Pork Belly Burnt Ends In the Oven

 - Smoked Paprika: Made from smoked peppers, it has a unique flavor different from standard paprika.

-How To Make Pork Belly Burnt Ends on the Grill
+How To Make Pork Belly Burnt Ends on the Grill Or In the Oven

 - For the dry rub: In a medium bowl, combine all ingredients.

-- Prep Work: Preheat grill.
+- Prep Work: Preheat the grill.
 Place pork belly on foil and rub olive oil and dry rub all over it.
 Wrap in foil.

 - Cook Time #1: Cook for 4 hours.
 Remove, and slice.